CodeJonesW/Wills_Blog/assets/blog-posts/what-makes-a-great-website.md

 ---
 title: "What makes a great website?"
 date: "September 13, 2022"
-excerpt: "Looking at the elements that make up the core of web design we can establish some direct corelations."
+excerpt: "Looking at the elements that make up the sites across the web we can establish some direct corelations many if not all have in common."
-cover_image: "/images/blog-posts/image1.png"
+cover_image: "/images/posts/what-makes-a-great-website/styleGuide.jpeg"
 ---

-# What makes a great website?
+## What makes a great website?

 ## Intro